Admission to the Graduate School

 Provisional Degree Students

 Applicants who are not qualified to enter the regular degree program directly may be admitted as provisional degree students for a trial period not longer than 12 months.
 During this period students must demonstrate their ability to work for an advanced degree as specified by the admitting degree program.
 After the first semester, the student may request that the department review their progress and make a decision concerning full degree status.
-With department approval, the credits earned under the provisional status can be applied towards the advanced degree.
+With department approval, the credits earned under the provisional status can be applied toward the advanced degree.

 Non-Degree Students